 Even a colleague who's reviewed a few of the chunkier Fossil watches remarked that the Grayson felt noticeably large.
 But it feels purposefully big in the way a large "dumb" watch might, not, as in the case of the LG Watch Sport, because it's bloated by tech.
 Still, there's no denying that the Grayson wants to stand out, and fans of a more "dressy" or bigger watches will probably find it a better fit than those who like to keep their wristwear understated.

 The Grayson comes in a choice of stainless steel, gold-tone and blue/black ion-plate.
 One of the most immediately noticeable improvements is that the flat tyre, a blemish on last year's Dylan, is gone, with a nice 1.39-inch, 454 x 454 pixel AMOLED display.
-That's a bump-up on last year's 320 x 290 resolution and it shows, though I found the screen tended to fade under strong sunlight even when notched up to the highest brightness setting.
+That's a bump-up on last year's 320 x 290 resolution and it shows, though we found the screen tended to fade under strong sunlight even when notched up to the highest brightness setting.

 Along the right side of the case you've got two buttons – three including the pressable crown – both of which can be used as shortcuts to your go-to features.
-I want to really highlight that rotating crown, not just because it makes scrolling through menus and notifications a breeze, but because very few other smartwatches are taking advantage of this Android Wear 2.0 feature right now.
+We want to really highlight that rotating crown, not just because it makes scrolling through menus and notifications a breeze, but because very few other smartwatches are taking advantage of this Android Wear 2.0 feature right now.
 On the Grayson, which has an especially nasty habit of picking up smudges and fingerprints, the crown has been good at keeping my fingers away from the screen.

 Michael Kors Access Grayson: Features and Android Wear 2.0